 Kurt Lewin 3 Phases Change Theory

-Does the Kurt Lewin change theory have relevance for a change management in the 21st century?
-Yes!
-And companies benefit from understanding it...
+Is Kurt Lewin change theory relevant to change management in the 21st century?
+Yes, and companies benefit from understanding it

 Below, from the perspective of a change management consultant I explain this change management model, 'the 3 phases model', and how it works today as a key part of business improvement and successful organizational change initiatives.